ppforest2 v0.1.0

 Extending: Custom Strategies

-Tree training in ppforest2 is parameterised by three pluggable strategy interfaces.
-You can add new optimisation criteria, variable selection methods, or splitting rules without modifying the tree-building logic.
+Tree training in ppforest2 is parameterised by seven pluggable strategy interfaces.
+You can add new optimisation criteria, variable selection methods, splitting rules, stop conditions, binarization schemes, grouping methods, or leaf creation logic without modifying the tree-building logic.

 Architecture

-All three strategy families share the same infrastructure via the CRTP base class Strategy<Derived>.
+All seven strategy families share the same infrastructure via the CRTP base class Strategy<Derived>.
 This base provides:

 • using Ptr = std::shared_ptr<Derived> — the canonical pointer type.